 “Brand is one of the most important things when starting a blog or any website, that name stays with you, everything you do is to build that name so it has to be something you’ll look back on as a great choice!”

-10 Ways to Come Up with an Awesome Blog Name
+How To Come Up With An Awesome Blog Name

 With the above in mind, it’s time to really get into the thick of it.
 Below you’ll find 10 tried and true methods that I’ve personally used to create my own blog names that I think you’ll find just as useful.

 1. Grab the Thesaurus for a Catchy Name

 There’s something about flicking through a good thesaurus that beats almost any other method I know for coming up with interesting new words.

 A quick scan for the word “Tips”, brings up suggestions such as, buzz, hint, inkling, and pointer – all of which sound much more exciting to an ear that’s well-tuned to that more common phrase.